saptak/envddext/FAQ.md

 ### The tabs don't fit on my screen

 The extension includes responsive design with scrollable tabs.
-With the new consolidated Dashboard (reducing from 7 to 6 tabs), there's more space for each tab.
+With the enhanced interface now featuring 8 tabs (including Security Policies and Template Gallery), the interface automatically adapts to your screen size.
 When tabs don't fit your screen width, you'll see left/right arrow buttons to scroll through them.
 This works on mobile devices and narrow windows automatically.

 ### What's new about the Dashboard?